hpc/charliecloud/doc/ch-image.rst

    pull --arch=bar baz`, builder storage will contain one image called "baz", with architecture "bar".

-2. Images' default architecture is usually :code:`amd64`, so this is usually what you get with :code:`--arch=yolo`.
+2. Images’ default architecture is usually :code:`amd64`, so this is usually what you get with :code:`--arch=yolo`.
 Similarly, if a registry image is architecture-unaware, it will still be pulled with :code:`--arch=amd64` and :code:`--arch=host` on x86-64 hosts (other